ppy/osu-wiki/news/2021-04-06-mappers-report-march.md

 ### Maimaing

-A newer yet very promising mapper, [Maimaing](https://osu.ppy.sh/users/14520910) has quickly caught on to the particulars of mapping and has been something of a rising start from the moment he started delving into the editor in late 2020.
+A newer yet very promising mapper, [Maimaing](https://osu.ppy.sh/users/14520910) has quickly caught on to the particulars of mapping and has been something of a rising star from the moment he started delving into the editor in late 2020.

 His name quickly started spreading among the Japanese community and later into the general scene upon his first steps towards the ranked section, particularly with his very first ranked beatmap, [PSYQUI - Hype feat.
 Such (lapix Remix)](https://osu.ppy.sh/beatmapsets/1316175).
 This well-crafted map features fascinating rhythms and patterning, creating an experience that really does the song justice and is great to play as well.